learnk8s/knote-js/01_writing_a_note_taking_app.md

 }
 ```

-The route of the main page is `/`, so you have to add a corresponding route to your Express app that retrieves all the notes from the database and displays them:
+The route of the main page is `/`, so you have to add a corresponding route to your Express app that retrieves all the notes from the database and displays them.

 Change the route inside the `start` function in your `index.js` file to: